 A UX portfolio is a must for any designer in the industry.
 It’s your chance to present your work at its best and provide in-depth case studies that expose your creative process and reflect who you are as a designer.

 Translating your complex, thorough workflow into a visual format can be a challenge, especially if your work revolves solely around UX.
-However, there are plenty of ways to tell your story and incorporate visual assets, whether you focus predominantly on UX or UI.
+However, there are plenty of ways to tell your story and incorporate visual assets.

 For ideas on what to include in your portfolio, how to structure it and much more, take a look at this selection of UX portfolio examples, all created on Wix.
 Plus, we’ve added a list of best practices to take into account when creating your own UX design portfolio:

 01. Sophie Brittain